MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdateDeployment.md

 ### -RestartServer

-Indicates whether to allow a server to restart following a software update.
+Indicate whether to suppress a server restart, if a restart is required to complete update installation.

+- `$true`: Suppress the restart
+- `$false`: Allow servers to restart

 ```yaml
 Type: Boolean